Suning Holdings Group: Suning Sports

 Jiangsu Suning Sports (江苏苏宁体育产业有限公司), is a joint venture of Suning Holdings and Suning Appliance Group.
 Suning Sports had a share capital of CN¥1 billion.
 As of 31 December 2016, Suning Holdings owned 90% stake.

 Suning Sports became an angel investor of Champdas (incorporated as 上海创冰信息科技有限公司 (Shanghai Chuangbing Information Technology Co., Ltd.)), a company specialize in sports statistics in 2016.
 Suning Sports also appointed football coach and former player Gong Lei as their sports director.

 Jiangsu Suning Sports had a sister company Suning Sports International Limited, a company incorporated in Hong Kong, which was the subsidiary of Suning Culture Investment Management instead, at the date of incorporation on 26 May 2016.
 However, it was known that Jiangsu Suning Sports had acquired Suning Sports International on 30 May 2016.

-On February 28, 2021, Suning Group immediately halt operations at their Chinese football clubs - including champions Jiangsu FC - due to financial woes.
+On February 28, 2021, Suning Group immediately halted operations at their Chinese football clubs - including champions Jiangsu - due to financial woes.

 Inter Milan

 On 6 June 2016 Suning Holdings, via Great Horizon S.à r.l., signed a contract to acquire a majority stake (about 70% shares) in Inter Milan by the subscription of a capital increase and from the consortium of Erick Thohir (International Sports Capital) and the consortium of Massimo Moratti (Internazionale Holding).
 The deal was approved by the extraordinary general meeting on 28 June, which after the deal, Suning Holdings owned 68.55% shares.

 According to website Calcio e Finanza (which purchased filings in Hong Kong Companies Registry and Luxembourg Business Registers) and Il Sole 24 Ore columnist Carlo Festa, Great Horizon direct parent company was Suning Sports International Limited, in turn a subsidiary of Suning Culture International Limited (as of the date of incorporation of Suning Sports International on 26 May 2016), in turn a subsidiary of Suning Culture Investment Management.

 According Suning Sports International's 2017 Annual Return submission to the Hong Kong Companies Registry, Jiangsu Suning Sports had acquired the entire share capital of Suning Sports International from sister company Suning Culture International on 30 May 2016, few weeks before the takeover of Inter Milan.
 However, Chen Yan remained as the sole director of Suning Sports International.

-In February 2021, according to the Financial Times Inter Milan is working with Goldman Sachs and rushing to raise at least $200m in emergency cash or sale the club, after the Italian football club's finances deteriorated due to the pandemic and heavy spending on top players.
+In February 2021, according to the Financial Times, Inter Milan is working with Goldman Sachs and rushing to raise at least $200m in emergency cash or sell the club, after the Italian football club's finances deteriorated due to the pandemic and heavy spending on top players.